-When I fire up the smoker, I’m all about making the most of the space and the smoke.
-These Traeger green beans are a go-to because they’re no-fuss, super flavorful, and cook right alongside ribs, chicken thighs, or whatever else I’ve got going.
-Plus, let’s be honest: green beans don’t usually get anyone excited.
-But once you’ve had them slow-smoked, it's game over.
-They are also the perfect addition to your Thanksgiving table.
+When I fire up the smoker, I'm all about making the most of the space and the smoke.
+These Traeger green beans are a go-to because they're no-fuss, super flavorful, and cook right alongside ribs, chicken thighs, or whatever else I've got going.

 We've all had green beans that are steamed, boiled, or sautéed to the point of being forgettable.
 But smoking them?
 That's where the magic happens.
 Smoking brings out the natural sweetness of green beans while adding a bold, wood-fired flavor you usually only get with meats.

-And here’s the kicker—while most smoked green bean recipes lean into bacon (which is great!), this one keeps it simple and versatile.
+And here's the kicker, while most smoked green bean recipes lean into bacon (which is great!), this one keeps it simple and versatile.
 That way, you can customize it for any flavor direction, from sweet and tangy BBQ to spicy Cajun.

 Jump to: